ttlin1/Bus/README.md

-# MBTA_Bus
+# Bus Routes

-Python scripts used to analyze MBTA bus data.
+Python scripts used to analyze bus data.